Brexit and Organic Certification - the need to know

 If the UK leaves the EU in March 2019 without a deal, we would continue to maintain existing high standards and control bodies would continue certifying UK organic operators for UK trade

-UK businesses would only be able to export to the EU if they were certified by an organic control body recognised and approved by the EU to operate in the UK.
-Find out more about the implications of a no-deal Brexit on export
+The UK will not become an ‘Approved Third Country’ for the purposes of organic regulation.
+UK businesses would only be able to export organic food & drink products to the EU if by the 29th March, if they are certified by an organic control body recognised and approved by the EU Commission to operate in the UK.
+(EN1235 status).

 Activity from Defra and other international organic bodies

 DEFRA are progressing statutory instruments (enforcement and regs) ready to support the withdrawal bill regarding organic regulations being embedded in UK Law.
 DEFRA are also progressing equivalence deals with non-EU international trading partners including the USA, Australia and Canada.
 These cannot be formalised before 28 March, but nations can sign letters of intent.
 Find out more about Brexit implications for export

 We have applied for 1235 scope extension for UK to the EU Commission, are investigating setting up in the Republic of Ireland as an accredited certification body and are establishing partnerships to improve access to key non-EU markets, once we are outside the EU.
 Find out more about the process

 We're calling for DEFRA to negotiate with EU alternative unconventional options if necessary.
 This could include unilateral acceptance of organic imports from the UK by the EU, in recognition and consideration of the interdependency of the organic supply chain across the EU.
 Our preference is that the UK Government apply for the UK as a whole to be deemed a country of equivalency under Annex 3 of Regulation 1235/2008.